 - Consider what priorities and actions need to be taken to improve ETI’s approach to the school improvement process including the need for enhanced powers; alternative measures of achievement; improved governance; and transparency; and

 - Report to the Assembly on its findings and recommendations by January 2014.

 The closing date for written submissions from all stakeholders has passed.
 Over 50 written submissions have been received and these are now being considered by the Committee.
 You can view the written submissions here.
-The Committee has also published departmental correspondence.
+The Committee has also published departmental correspondence and additional information.

-The Committee will begin to take oral evidence in October 2013 and expects to publish the report on its inquiry in January 2014.
+The Committee will begin to take oral evidence in October 2013 and expects to publish the report on its inquiry in Spring 2014.